Found a cavity and wondering if you can just ignore it for a while?

 Treatment options vary depending on the location and how wide the cavity has spread.
 These include

-Dental Fillings are another option for a cavity that has spread in the enamel or dentin layer of a tooth.
-There are different filling materials available, and your dentist can suggest the best options depending on your case.
+Dental Fillings are another option for cavities in the enamel or dentin layers.
+(Various filling materials are available, and your dentist can suggest the best options based on your case.)

-Dental crowns are custom-fitted coverings that can be used for severe decay or weakened teeth.
-Crowns cover’s entire natural crown of a tooth, and can be made of gold, metal, ceramic, or porcelain fused to metal.
+Dental crowns are used for severe decay or weakened teeth.
+Crowns are custom-fitted coverings for severe decay or weakened teeth.
+They cover the entire natural crown of a tooth and can be made of gold, metal, ceramic, or porcelain fused to metal.

-Root canal treatment: When a cavity spreads up to the inner layer of the pulp, it requires root canal treatment.
-It repairs and saves a badly damaged or infected tooth instead of removing it.
+Root canal treatment: When a cavity spreads to the inner layer of the pulp, root canal treatment is required.
+This procedure repairs and saves a badly damaged or infected tooth instead of removing it.
 The diseased tooth pulp is removed, and a filling is placed inside.

 Tooth extractions are necessary for teeth that cannot be saved by dental restoration and must be removed.
-After extraction, the missing tooth can be replaced by an implant or a bridge.
+After extraction, an implant or a bridge can replace the missing tooth.

 Conclusion

 When dealing with a dental cavity, time is of the essence.
 Months can be OK, but years are not.
-By seeking care early, you can reduce the need for more extensive treatment for cavities.
+By seeking care early, you can reduce the need for more extensive treatment.

-Delaying treatment will make the problem worse, needing more complex and expensive procedures down the line.
+Delaying treatment will worsen the problem, requiring more complex and expensive procedures later.
 Timely detection and treatment can mean the difference between a simple filling and a more complex and invasive root canal or crown.